logo-trans

 Frequently Asked Questions

-Our mentors are all trained peer volunteers who have navigated the journey through loss.
-They are not counselors or mental health professionals.
+Our mentors and helpline volunteers are all trained peer volunteers who have navigated the journey through loss.
+They are not counsellors or mental health professionals.
 They are bereaved parents who can relate to the journey and have the compassion and heart to support others through it.

 All sessions take place either remote or in-person.